johsteffens/beth/doc/bcore/btcl.md

 *  ```/* ... */ ```: Comment block.

+# Whitespaces

+Space, tab and newline characters are elementary whitespaces.
+A [comment](comments) is also a whitespace(-section).
+Between identifiers, operator-symbols or literals whitespaces can be placed freely without affecting the code.

 # One Expression

 BTCL has no distinct statements.
 Any contiguous code represents just one expression.
 This can be a composite (or tree) of expressions joined via functions, operators or conditional branches.
 Non-composite expressions are called ***Literals***.

 ## Continuation operator